 Format and Rules

-• The Series will consist of four (4) events.
-The first three events will be qualifying events.
-A competitor’s best two completed events (not including a mispunch or DNF) in the same course will be tallied to produce a qualifying score.
-On the basis of this score competitors will be placed into grades for the final.
-(See Calculating the Grades)
+• The UFO Series will consist of four (4) events.
+The first three (3) events will be qualifying events.
+A competitor’s best two (2) completed events (not including a mispunch or DNF) in the same course will be tallied to produce a qualifying score.
+On the basis of this score competitors will be placed into grades for the final (see Calculating the Grades*).

 • Scores for each qualifying event will be calculated as a ranking.
 100 points for the first place, 99 for second, 98 for third and so on.
-The ranking method will apply to both the long and short courses.
+The ranking method will apply to both the Long and Short courses.
 If a competitor mispunches, does not finish (DNF) or is disqualified (DSQ) they will be allocated 1 point.
+(The mini course is not competitive and will not be ranked).

-• In the final event competitors will run in their allocated grade.
+• In the Final event competitors will run in their allocated grade*.
 Results from this event will determine the overall placing in each grade.
-Competitors that have not qualified for the final are still welcome to run, they will not be eligible for a prize.
+Competitors that do not qualifiy for the Finals will still be able to enter either course but will not be eligible for a prize.

-• To encourage event officials (course setters and vetters) they will be allocated an average score of their successfully completed events for the event where they were an official.
+• To encourage event organisers, course setters and vetters will be allocated an average score of their successfully completed events for the event where they were an official.
 Thus they will not be disadvantaged by the scoring system.

 • All competitors must report to the finish (so that search parties are not sent out!)